 - Prior child with a chromosome abnormality

 Amniocentesis or “amnio” usually is done after 16 weeks of pregnancy.
 The procedure involves obtaining amniotic fluid from around the fetus.
 This fluid contains fetal cells that can be used for genetic tests.
 The level of AFP in the fluid is also a very good test to check for neural tube defects.
-Amniocentesis is done under ultrasound guidance through the mother’s abdomen using a very thin needle.
+Amniocentesis is done under ultrasound guidance through the pregnant person’s abdomen using a very thin needle.
 Though women are usually nervous before about having amniocentesis, most say afterwards that the procedure is quick, easy and surprisingly painless!
 As with any medical procedure, there is a small risk.
 The risks of amniocentesis include bleeding, infection, leakage of fluid, and miscarriage.
 The chance of miscarriage from amniocentesis is no greater than 1 in 500.
 The other complications are very uncommon.

 Chorionic Villus Sampling (CVS)

 The chorionic villus sampling (CVS) procedure involves obtaining a sample of fetal cells (chorionic villi) from the placenta.
 It is performed between 10 and 13 weeks of pregnancy.
-The procedure can be done through the cervix with a thin plastic tube, or it can be done through the mother’s abdomen with a needle, depending on the location of the placenta.
+The procedure can be done through the cervix with a thin plastic tube, or it can be done through the pregnant person’s abdomen with a needle, depending on the location of the placenta.
 It is done under ultrasound guidance.
 An advantage of CVS is the ability to obtain genetic information about the fetus in the first trimester of pregnancy.
 CVS cannot provide any information about neural tube defects, so if you are at risk for a neural tube defect, amniocentesis, rather than CVS will be offered.
 The risks of CVS include bleeding, infection, and miscarriage.
 The miscarriage rate from CVS is less than 1%.
 Though CVS is an accurate test, it occasionally yields false abnormal results that require amniocentesis for interpretation.